MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 ### Lifting Julia Functions

 With DataKnots, any native Julia expression can be *lifted* to build a `Query`.
 Consider the Julia function `double()` that, when applied to a `Number`, produces a `Number`:

     double(x) = 2x
     double(3) #-> 6

 What we want is an analogue to `double` that, instead of operating on numbers, operates on queries.
 Such functions are called query combinators.
-We can convert any Julia function to a query combinator by passing to `Lift` the function and its arguments.
+We can convert any Julia function to a query combinator by passing the function and its arguments to `Lift`.

     Double(X) = Lift(double, (X,))

 When given an argument, the combinator `Double` can then be used to build a query that produces a doubled value.

-    run(Double(21))
+    void[Double(21)]
     #=>
     │ It │
     ┼────┼
     │ 42 │
     =#

 In combinator form, `Double` can be used within query composition.
 To build a query component that doubles its input, the `Double` combinator could have `It` as its argument.

-    run(Lift(1:3) >> Double(It))
+    void[Lift(1:3) >> Double(It)]
     #=>
       │ It │
     ──┼────┼